The psychology curriculum emphasizes:

 - Contemporary psychological knowledge and its application

 A required core of courses introduces majors to the field.
-This core includes required methodology courses in writing, library research, statistics, and experimental design.
-Additionally, a core of lower-division breadth courses provides majors with exposure to the key sub disciplines of psychology.
+This core includes required methodology courses in psychological research design, analysis, and writing.
+Additionally, a core of lower-division breadth courses provides majors with exposure to the key sub-disciplines of psychology.

 Upon graduation, a psychology major should be able to: